 Overview of key markets last week (bottom chart):

 - Silver was down 0.31%

 Massive global equity drop!

-OK we might be getting over dramatic, its not like the worlds markets dropped so hard they feel through the core of the earth and end up on the other side.
+OK, we might be getting overdramatic, It not like the markets of the world dropped so hard they feel through the core of the earth and end up on the other side.
 But this could just be the beginning of something larger to come.
 Dow and Nasdaq down over 2000 points combined!
 If that’s not something to pay attention to I don’t know what is.

 Step 1: Bear Market

 Step 2: Recession